Holiday Camp (film): Production

-Camp exteriors were shot at Butlin's Filey.
+Camp exteriors were shot at Butlin's, Filey.
 The opening scenes of a train arriving at a seaside cliff-top station and of the passengers boarding buses outside the station were filmed at Sandsend railway station.

 Sydney Box used the film to introduce several new actresses, including Susan Shaw and Hazel Court.
 It was Diana Dors' second film appearance.
 She was only fifteen years old and Annakin says "she had terrific joi de vivre and radiated sex... she was bursting with love for everyone and every living thing."

-Some brief moments of Warner and Harrison exercising from the film, and Michael Shepley playing golf, were re-used at the beginning of Into the Blue.
+Some brief moments of Warner and Harrison exercising from the film, and Michael Shepley playing golf, were re-used at the beginning of Into the Blue (1950).

 Annakin says the release of the film was threatened by Billy Butlin, who was unhappy with the plot about a murderer frequenting the camp, and said he would cause legal trouble.
 However, Annakin discovered that people often drowned in the pools at Butlin’s Camps and threatened to leak this information to the press.
 Butlin then backed off.

 Reception

 Box office

 The film was the sixth most popular movie at the British box office in 1947.
-According to Kinematograph Weekly the 'biggest winner' at the box office in 1947 Britain was The Courtneys of Curzon Street, with "runners up" being The Jolson Story, Great Expectations, Odd Man Out, Frieda, Holiday Camp and Duel in the Sun.

 According to one account, the producer's receipts from the UK were £141,900 while those from overseas were £24,500.
 Annakin said the film went into profit within three months of its release.

 Annakin attributed the film's success in part "perhaps because I had come from documentary and British cinema at that time was very artificial.
 The Huggetts absolutely caught the spirit and feeling that existed after the war...
 People didn't want more fairy stories; they wanted something in which they could recognise themselves.
 Being of lower-middle-class origins myself, I felt at home with these people who were having a fine holiday in a very cheap place which provided wonderful entertainment.
 I think I caught the spirit of the holiday camps and we had a very warm, natural cast."

 Peter Rogers thought the film was a hit "the same way that the Carry Ons caught on – you've got ordinary people doing amusing things."
 According to Rank's own records the film had made a profit of £16,000 for the company by December 1949.